 - Bundle it up – Being your first year with an app, there are a lot of unknowns about usage and implementation.
 Mitigate risk for the sponsor by bundling app sponsorship with more traditional placements.

 - Make it a collaboration – Be honest about the fact that you’re trying this out for the first time.
 If you offer to work with your sponsor to implement their sponsorship creatively, they’ll be more invested, and likely happier with the final outcome.

 Once you’ve totally knocked your event app out of the park your first year, you’ll have more of a leg to stand on when it comes to approaching sponsors in Year 2 – and that leg is data.

 By offering up the cold, hard data on your app it will become abundantly clear to potential sponsors as to why they should be buying and event app placement with you.
 Think about when you’re spending money – you want predictability, right?
-Knowing what you’ll get for you money makes spending that money a little less painful.
-It’s the reason there’s a McDonald’s in every town in America.
+Knowing what you’ll get for your money makes spending that money a little less painful.
+It’s why there’s a McDonald’s in every town in America.
 No matter where you go, you know what to expect.

 Report the following to your potential sponsors, and watch them sign on the dotted line:

 - The number of app downloads you had last year or its adoption rate

 - The number of times your previous sponsors were viewed in the app